Wish (film): Plot

 King Magnifico and his wife, Queen Amaya, establish the kingdom of Rosas on an island in the Mediterranean Sea.
 Having studied sorcery, Magnifico is able to grant the greatest desires of his subjects, but they have to give up the memory of their wishes to be sealed away and protected by the king until he can grant them.
 Once a month, at a ceremonial event, Magnifico chooses one wish to be granted.

-Years later, 17-year-old Asha prepares to interview for the job of Magnifico's apprentice on the day of her grandfather Sabino's 100th birthday, hoping that Magnifico will grant Sabino's wish to inspire people.
-The interview goes well until Asha requests for Sabino's wish to be granted, which Magnifico declines, seeing the wish's elusiveness as a potential threat to his power.
-Asha realizes Magnifico never intends to return the ungranted wishes to their owners, and when she questions his methods, Magnifico refuses to accept her apprenticeship or grant any of her family's wishes.
+Years later, 17-year-old Asha prepares to interview for the job of Magnifico's apprentice on the day of her grandfather Sabino's 100th birthday, hoping that Magnifico will grant Sabino's wish to inspire the next generation.
+The interview goes well until Asha requests for Sabino's wish to be granted, which Magnifico, rendered paranoid by the destruction of his family's land, declines for being too vague.
+Asha realizes Magnifico never intends to return the ungranted wishes to their owners, and when she questions his methods, Magnifico refuses to accept her apprenticeship.

-Asha tries but fails to convince Sabino and her mother Sakina that Magnifico is deceiving them.
-Distraught, she makes her own wish on a star, and to her surprise, the star descends from the sky in the form of an anthropomorphic ball of light, which Asha names Star.
+Asha tries but fails to convince Sabino and her mother Sakina of the flaws in Magnifico's system.
+Distraught, she makes her own wish on a star, and to her surprise, the star descends from the sky in the form of an anthropomorphic star of light, which Asha names Star.
 Star's magic gives the forest animals, including Asha's pet goat Valentino, the ability to talk, and they tell her that all life is made of stardust.
 Encouraged, Asha enlists Star's help in retrieving her family's wishes.
-Everyone in the kingdom senses Star's presence, and Magnifico feels intimidated by it.
-Despite Amaya's pleas, he turns to forbidden dark magic to maintain his position of power as his subjects begin to doubt his way of ruling.
+Everyone in the kingdom senses Star's presence, and Magnifico interprets it as a threat.
+Despite Amaya's pleas, he turns to a book of forbidden dark magic to maintain his position of power as his subjects begin to doubt his way of ruling.